UltraSalem/mightykingdoms/mightykingdoms_full.md

 If instead you want to edit the component parts and combine into one document yourself, and convert it into a PDF, you'll need some additional tools.

-The component files themselves are written in markdown syntax, and can be eited with any plain text editor.
+The component files themselves are written in markdown syntax, and can be edited with any plain text editor.

 publish.sh script requires linux with pandoc and wkhtmltopdf installed.
-This script will take the chapter files, combine them into a single md files, then a html file, and convert into PDF.
+This script will take the chapter files, combine them into a single md file, then a html file, and convert into PDF.

 ~~~~
 # Install prerequisites on Ubuntu